transloadit/uppy/website/src/docs/migration-guides.md

 #### `@uppy/aws-s3-multipart`

-* Make `headers` inside the return value of [`prepareUploadParts`](/docs/aws-s3-multipart/#prepareUploadParts-file-partData) part-indexed too.
+##### Make `headers` inside the return value of [`prepareUploadParts`](/docs/aws-s3-multipart/#prepareUploadParts-file-partData) part-indexed too.

-  * reason: allow custom headers to be set per part.
+This is to allow custom headers to be set per part.
 See this [issue](https://github.com/transloadit/uppy/issues/3881) for details.

-  * migrate: make headers part indexed like `presignedUrls`: `{ "headers": { "1": { "Content-MD5": "foo" } }}`.
+To migrate: make headers part indexed like `presignedUrls`: `{ "headers": { "1": { "Content-MD5": "foo" } }}`.

-* Remove `client` getter and setter.
+##### Remove `client` getter and setter.

-  * reason: internal usage only.
+It’s internal usage only.

-  * migrate: use exposed options only.
+To migrate: use exposed options only.

 #### `@uppy/react`

-* Don’t expose `validProps` on the exported components.
-  * reason: internal usage only.
+Don’t expose `validProps` on the exported components.
+They are internal usage only.

-  * migrate: use exposed options only.
+To migrate: use exposed options only.

 #### `@uppy/store-redux`

-* Remove backwards compatible exports (static properties on `ReduxStore`).
-Exports, such as `reducer`, used to also be accesible on the `ReduxStore` export.
-This has now been removed.
-  * reason: transition to ESM.
+Remove backwards compatible exports (static properties on `ReduxStore`).
+Exports, such as `reducer`, used to also be accessible on the `ReduxStore` export.
+This has now been removed due to the transition to ESM.

-  * migrate: use named imports.
+To migrate: use named imports.

 #### `@uppy/thumbnail-generator`

-* Remove `rotateImage`, `protect`, and `canvasToBlob` from plugin prototype.
-  * reason: internal usage only.
+Remove `rotateImage`, `protect`, and `canvasToBlob` from the plugin prototype.
+They are internal usage only.

-  * migrate: use exposed options only.
+To migrate: use exposed options only.

 ## Migrate from Companion 3.x to 4.x